-Last week, I got a mail from one of my subscribers with a question.
+Last week, I got an email from one of my subscribers with a question.

-And, you will be amazed that I have got 7 different ways which you can use to deal with negative numbers.
-So, today in this post, I will share these 7 methods with you.
+And you will be amazed that I have got 7 different ways which you can use to deal with negative numbers.

 Unlike me, if you are good at maths, I am sure you know that when you multiply two minus signs with each other, the result is always positive.